shaack/teevi/README.md

 # Teevi

 Tired of installing 25 dependencies, just to run unit tests?
-Teevi is the essence of unit testing for JavaScript modules.
+Teevi is the essence of unit testing in JavaScript.

-It allows unit testing of ES6 modules without additional dependencies, right in your browser.
+It allows unit testing of JavaScript without additional dependencies, right in your browser.

 Demo: [http://shaack.com/projekte/teevi/test/](http://shaack.com/projekte/teevi/test/)

 ## Usage

-1. Create the test module `TestMyModule.js`
+1. Create the test script `MyTest.js`

 ```javascript
 import {describe, it, assert} from "../src/teevi.js";